joshis1/shreyas_joshi/_posts/Utilities/2020-04-03-linux-lighttpd.markdown

 categories: Utilities
 ---

 This article is all about installing and running lighttpd.
+We will configure lighttpd to support python CGI.

 The lighttpd is nothing but a light weight web server.
 It has a low memory foot print and it is quite useful in embedded systems.